Its-Vichy/Guilded-MassDm/README.md

 0.0.2

-- Add Server scrapper (online/all/with pfp etc..)
+- Add Server scraper (online/all/with pfp etc..)
 - Add option to save mass-dm settings, because we are lazy guys :o
 - Add "restart" option to massDm.
 - Handle ratelimit (need to add timer).